nocturnalfrog/log-notifier/README.md

 Watches for new data in your log files and displays this data either via `Notification Center` or `Growl`.

-Your log files don't need to exist when you start `log-notifier`, it will automatically detect and monitor new files provided the match the `--file-pattern` option.
+Your log files don't need to exist when you start `log-notifier`, it will automatically detect and monitor new files provided they match the `--file-pattern` option.

 Installation
 ------------